 In a tiny cottage near Salmydessus lived an aged prophet named Phineus who had angered Zeus by speaking too plainly of the things he knew, even when it cast the gods in a bad light.
 Therefore Zeus had blinded him, then added to his woes a more cruelly ingenious punishment.
 At every mealtime, a band of harpies — foul-smelling carrion birds with the heads and torsos of human hags — would swoop down upon him and steal all of his food.
 They would leave behind in its stead just a few decaying scraps of gristle.
 These Phineus choked down to keep himself just barely alive, perpetually on the ragged edge of starvation.

 When the Argonauts stumbled across the gaunt old man in his rude dwelling, Phineus recognized them immediately as the heroes they were.
 “Listen, you bravest of all the Greeks, whom by an illegitimate king’s ruthless command Jason is leading on the ship Argo in quest of the Golden Fleece,” he said.
-He smiled, a little proudly, at their consternation.
+He smiled at their consternation.
 “Yes, I know who you are.
 I can still divine, even in my bitter affliction.”
 Then he explained his plight to the heroes and begged for their help.

 So, the heroes prepared a fine feast there in the clearing outside Phineus’s cottage, roasting copious quantities of meat.
 Just as Phineus moved to raise his first bite of the succulent stuff to his trembling mouth, the harpies arrived as usual.
 This time, however, the Argonauts were there with swords and bows.
 They shot down several of the monsters and drove off the rest while the old man ate his fill for the first time in many a year.
 Soon after, Zeus, impressed despite himself by the heroes’ compassion and bravery, sent Phineus a message.
 The harpies would not bother him again, the god promised — and he was true to his word.

 Through the mouth of Phineus, Zeus also shared some advice with the Argonauts, providing their aimless wandering with a much-needed sense of direction.
 They must, he said, pass between the Clashing Rocks to achieve their goal.
 “Let fly a dove just before you reach the rocks.
 If she flies between them unscathed, grip the oars and press on with all the speed you have in you.
 But if the dove is crushed between them, turn around, devote yourselves to prayers and sacrifices ashore, and try again some other day.
 For you could not escape an evil doom on this day even if the Argo was made of solid bronze.”
-Then Zeus, still speaking through Phineus, gave them much more advice about where and how they should sail after they passed through the Bosphorus — for at that point they would find themselves upon waters which no other Greek vessel had ever sailed, beyond the boundaries of maps which had heretofore been bounded by the deadly Clashing Rocks.
+Then Zeus, still speaking through Phineus, gave them much more advice about where and how they should sail after they passed through the Bosphorus — for at that point they would find themselves upon waters which no other Greek vessel had ever sailed upon, beyond the edges of maps which had heretofore been bounded by the deadly Clashing Rocks.
 When they had heard all of this and made sacrifices to the god in gratitude, the Argonauts said farewell to Phineus and returned to their ship.

 The Clashing Rocks were terrible to behold when the Argo came within view of them.
 Every minute or so — far more frequently than the swiftest ship could possibly sail between them — they came barreling together, sending forth a towering wave of water which threatened to swamp the Argo even from a distance of several leagues.
 Undaunted, Jason released the dove as instructed.
 As the heroes looked on, it flew confidently northward between the rocks, and cleared them just as they clashed together yet again.